lupyuen/tcc-riscv32-wasm/README.md

-# TCC RISC-V Compiler compiled to WebAssembly with Zig Compiler
+# TCC RISC-V Compiler: Compiled to WebAssembly with Zig Compiler

 _TCC is a simple C Compiler for 64-bit RISC-V...
 Can we run TCC in a Web Browser?_